ngqminh165/final_project_full_stack/final-project/README.md

-# Getting Started with Create React App
+# Getting Started with Cellaborate Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was run locally in [http://localhost:3000](http://localhost:3000) or run online at [https://cellaborate.herokuapp.com/](https://cellaborate.herokuapp.com/).

-## Available Scripts
+## Run Loccally

+1. First, navigate to the project directory:
+###### cd ../Github/final_project_full_stack/final-project
+During our working, we add a lot of module.
+So, in the project directory, need to run the line:

+### `npm install`

-In the project directory, you can run:
+It will jump in package.json and install all module in it.
+Next, In the project directory, you can run:

-### `yarn start`
+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.